 With the opioid epidemic continuing to sweep the nation and claiming thousands of lives, knowing the signs of opioid abuse could potentially help save a life.
 While it can be challenging to accurately determine if a loved one is abusing opioids, there are certain signs that are often apparent during active opioid abuse.
 The sooner a person seeks treatment for opioid abuse or addiction, the better the chance he or she has at a full and long-term recovery.

-If you believe your loved one is abusing or addicted to opioids, Vertava Health Massachusetts has several treatment programs designed to help individuals overcome substance use disorders.
+If you believe your loved one is abusing or addicted to opioids, Vertava Health Massachusetts has several opioid rehab programs designed to help individuals overcome substance use disorders.

 What Are Opioids?

 Opioids are drugs that can be synthetic, partially synthetic, or naturally derived from the opium poppy plant.
 Opioids are available both legally and illegally.
 Common legal opioids include prescription medications like hydrocodone, morphine, and oxycodone.
 Illegal opioids include heroin and illicitly obtained versions of legal prescription medications.

 Opioids work by binding to the opioid receptors in the brain to change how the brain and body perceive pain.
 As a result, these drugs are highly effective at relieving pain, especially chronic and severe pain that cannot be controlled by other forms of medication.
 However, these medications also elicit feelings of pleasure and euphoria, making them one of the most commonly abused drugs in the nation.

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.CALL NOW